GoldenJayz/Spotify2YT/README.md

 ![Google SS](https://cdn.discordapp.com/attachments/742148980682784793/868475500853612594/unknown.png)
 5. Place the JSON file in your working directory and rename it client_secret.json
 6. Then just run the program :)

+# Warning
+I am not responsible if this breaks or does something stupid if used